 Bachelor of Education (Primary/Elementary) as a Second Degree

 The bachelor of education (primary/elementary) as a second degree is a 72 credit hour program designed to prepare teachers of kindergarten through grade six.
 It is intended for candidates who have completed an appropriate bachelor's degree.
-This full-time program, which extends over four consecutive semesters, includes school visit days and a one-semester internship placement.
+This full-time, professional program, which extends over four consecutive semesters, includes school visit days and a one-semester internship placement.

 This program is available at both the St. John’s and Grenfell campus.
 A French immersion option is available only at the St. John’s Campus.

 To be considered for admission to the bachelor of education (primary/elementary) as a second degree program, students must have been awarded an approved bachelor’s degree or been approved (prior to the program start) for the award of a bachelor’s degree from a university recognized by Memorial University; achieved a cumulative average of at least 65 per cent or an average of at least 65 per cent on the last attempted 30 credit hours; and completed a minimum of:

 - Six credit hours in English.
 (English as a Second Language courses cannot be used to satisfy this requirement.)